 Master of Kinesiology

-A master’s degree program in kinesiology will typically take two years to complete and will include advanced courses in the physical sciences, an array of courses focused on your area of concentration, and a research thesis on a subject of your design.
-A master’s degree in Kinesiology is ideal if you’re hoping to advance your knowledge and credentials in a specific area.
-For instance, a masters in Kinesiology with a concentration in athletic training, sports administration or physical education is often valuable, sometimes even required, in order to advance in your field.
+A master’s degree program in kinesiology will typically take two years to complete and will include advanced courses in the physical sciences, an assortment of courses focused on your area of concentration, and a research thesis on a subject of your design.
+A master’s kinesiology degree is ideal if you’re hoping to advance your knowledge and credentials in a specific area.
+For instance, a master’s in kinesiology with a concentration in athletic training, sports administration, or physical education is often valuable, sometimes even required, in order to advance in your field.
 Most states require a master’s degree and consequent certification as a basic threshold for teaching physical education or coaching sports in a public school setting.
-This could also be a pathway to athletic administration—whether at the school, youth league, higher education or even professional level.
+This could also be a pathway to athletic administration, whether in public or private schools, youth leagues, higher education, or even at the professional level.

 - Evidence–Based Sports Medicine